Vista-Technology/yanq/README.md

 Nautobot is an open source IPAM/DCIM developed by NetworkToCode team, and it's very flexible and customizable.
 We will use it as our Source of Truth (SOT).

-In fact we will store any sort of information in it.
+In fact, we will store any sort of information in it.

 ![](./images/ss14.png)